 Chronic anxiety may trigger physiological changes in the body, which could lead to the following:

-People may also adopt unhealthy behaviors to manage their anxiety.
-Examples include:
+People may also adopt behaviors that negatively affect health to manage their anxiety, including:

 PD is a treatable condition.
-People who have panic attacks may believe that they simply need to “calm down,” but the very nature of panic attacks makes it difficult for someone to calm themselves down.
+People who experience panic attacks may believe that they simply need to “calm down,” but the very nature of panic attacks makes it difficult to do this.